 Baseball is a fall sport that takes place from August to the last week in September.
-Tryouts will commonly take place the beginning of August.
+Tryouts will commonly take place at the beginning of August.
 Student-athletes entering the grades of 6th, 7th, or 8th grade may try out.
 Each student-athlete must have a current physical turned in before stepping on the field for tryouts.
-The head coach for the junior high baseball program is Nick Pacelli.
+The head coach for the junior high baseball program is Nick Pacelli and the assistant is Nate Price.
 He has been the head coach for District 50 for the past 5 seasons.
 He is also the varsity assistant coach at Washington Community High School.
-If you have any questions about the baseball program, please contact him at [email protected] During the summer, there will be open field dates for incoming 5th to 8th graders that will be communicated on the school website.
+If you have any questions about the baseball program, please contact him at [email protected].
+During the summer, there will be open field dates for incoming 5th to 8th graders that will be communicated on the school website.

 Boys Basketball (Schedule)

 For sixth through eighth-grade boys, the Wildcat Basketball team is led under the direction of Mr. Wilson & Mr. Schertz.
 Tryouts for boy's basketball typically occur around the middle of October.
 All boys must have a current sports physical on file or bring one to the first day of tryouts in order to try out.
 There are no exceptions per IESA rules.
 The season runs from October through January for the seventh and eighth-grade teams.
-A fifth and sixth-grade team begins in the middle of January and runs until the beginning of March.
+Depending on the number of players, there may be a sixth-grade team also.
+It begins in the middle of January and runs until the beginning of March.
 Our coaches are committed to developing all players as athletes and to help them grow as students and people with skills such as citizenship, respect, work ethic, and more.
 Cheer on the Wildcat boys’ basketball team at Beverly Manor this winter as we strive to promote a winning culture through hard work and determination.

 Band is for anybody in 5th-8th grade who is looking to learn how to play a musical instrument!
-Concert band/lessons are year-round during the school day and jazz band meets for part of the year before school.
+Concert band and lessons are year-round during the school day and there are opportunities for extra-curricular musical groups such as jazz band, caroling, and solo and ensemble outside of the school day.
 No physical or prior musical experience is required, only a positive attitude and enthusiasm!
 Mrs. Sheldon is the band director and can be reached at [email protected] with any questions.